 Christian Fuscarino has deep roots in New Jersey, growing up in Belmar and spending much of his youth in and around Asbury Park.
 Fuscarino has been an activist and organizer in the LGBT community for over a decade.
 He credits his positive experiences in Asbury Park as helping influence him to become an activist.
-PolitickerNJ named Christian the 2nd most influential advocate in New Jersey politics.
+In 2016, PolitickerNJ named Christian the 2nd most influential advocate in New Jersey politics and later that year The Observer listed him on the Power List 100.

 At GLSEN, Christian worked with high school Gay Straight Alliances (GSA) for several years.
 In 2007, Christian joined the Pride Connections Center of New Jersey as a program developer serving gay inner-city youth.
 That same year, he won a student Emmy award from the National Academy of Television Arts and Sciences for his End the Silence public service announcement.
 In 2008, Christian founded The Pride Network, a national leadership development non-profit.